-Pastor Keeton is an Itinerant Elder in the Palmetto Annual Conference of the African Methodist Episcopal Church in the Seventh Episcopal District.
-He is a graduate of Albany State University, Albany, Georgia (B.A., History); the National University of Ireland, Dublin, Ireland (M.A., Political Science); Duke University Divinity School, Durham, North Carolina (Master of Divinity); currently, he is pursuing his Doctor of Ministry (D. Min.) degree at Southern Methodist University in Dallas, Texas.
+Pastor Keeton is an Itinerant Elder in the Palmetto South Carolina Annual Conference of the African Methodist Episcopal Church in the Seventh Episcopal District.
+Pastor Keeton is a graduate of Albany State University, Albany, Georgia (B.A., History), the National University of Ireland, Dublin, Ireland (M.A., Political Science), Duke University Divinity School, Durham, North Carolina (Master of Divinity), and currently Pastor Keeton is matriculating at Boston University School of Theology, in Boston, Massachusetts, pursuing a Doctor of Ministry degree in Transformational Leadership.

 Pastor Keeton understands the intricate connection between the Church and community that is expressed in God’s command to the Prophet Jeremiah “But seek the welfare of the city where I have sent you into exile, and pray to the Lord on its behalf, for in its welfare you will find your welfare” (Jeremiah 29:7, NRSV).
 Pastor Keeton is married to the former Leslie Gooch and they share two sons, Tyson and Jeston.
 He is a member of Alpha Phi Alpha Fraternity, Inc., Prince Hall Lodge #46 (PHA), Stone and Square Chapter #25 (HRAM), and the George Washington Carver Consistory #162 (PHA).
 In his leisure, Pastor Keeton enjoys listening to jazz, reading and writing, and traveling to new and exciting places.